Vegan Jackfruit and Shiitake Meatballs

 - Pat dry and remove the seeds.

 - Add the jackfruit to the food processor and give it a quick chop.
 You do not want to over chop it, or it will get mushy.
-You want it to look like canned tuna pieces when it’s ready.
+You want it to look like canned tuna when it’s ready.

 - Remove the jackfruit from the food processor and using a paper towel press out all extra moisture.